 Impacts and Mitigation

-Implementation of Biological Objectives would not result in a change in air traffic patterns nor substantially increase hazards due to design features.
-Biological Objectives do not conflict with any policies, plans or programs, including those supporting alternative transportation, nor would they result in inadequate emergency access to sites or facilities.
+Implementation of the Stream Biological Objective would not result in a change in air traffic patterns nor substantially increase hazards due to design features.
+The Stream Biological Objective does not conflict with any policies, plans or programs, including those supporting alternative transportation, nor would they result in inadequate emergency access to sites or facilities.

 To the extent that site-specific projects entail minor construction in roadways, such excavations should be marked, barricaded, and traffic flow controlled with signals or traffic control personnel in compliance with authorized local police or California Highway Patrol requirements.
 These methods would be selected and implemented by responsible local agencies considering project level concerns.
-Standard safety measures should be employed including fencing, other physical safety structures, signage, and other physical impediments designed to promote safety and minimize pedestrian/bicyclists accidents.
+Standard safety measures should be employed including fencing, other physical safety structures, signage, and other physical impediments designed to promote safety and minimize pedestrian/bicyclist accidents.
 It is not foreseeable that this proposal would result in significant increases in traffic hazards to motor vehicles, bicyclists or pedestrians.

 In order to reduce the impact of construction traffic, implementation of a construction management plan for specified facilities could be developed to minimize traffic impacts upon the local circulation system, depending on the magnitude and scale of the project.
 A construction traffic management plan could address traffic control for any street closure, detour, or other disruption to traffic circulation.
 The plan could identify the routes that construction vehicles would use to access the site, hours of construction traffic, and traffic controls and detours.
 The plan could also include plans for temporary traffic control, temporary signage, location points for ingress and egress of construction vehicles, staging areas, and timing of construction activity which appropriately limits hours during which large construction equipment may be brought on or off site.
 Potential impacts could also be reduced by limiting or restricting hours of construction so as to avoid peak traffic times and by providing temporary traffic signals and flagging to facilitate traffic movement.